The Truth About Essiac

 “During times of universal deceit, telling the truth becomes an evolutionary act.”

 NEWSLETTER INFORMATION AND SIGN UP

 COVID COVER-UP SERIES

 This is a free newsletter.
 Please feel free to email the link to this page to your friends and family.
 The Health Freedom Info Newsletter subscriber list is not sold or shared with anyone.
 For years we have posted links to our newsletters at the bottom of the Truth About Essiac page and all newsletters are archived here.

 According to the American Medical Association, drugs approved by the FDA kill over 100,000 Americans in hospitals every year!
 According to a 174-page report by the U.S. National Poison Data System the number of people killed in 2009 across America by vitamins, minerals, amino acids or herbal supplements is exactly zero!

+Please do not ask us to diagnose or treat any ailment as this should be done by a competent, experienced naturopathic doctor or nutrition-oriented medical doctor who has personally examined you.
+It is important to remember that each individual's body has specific requirements for nutrition.
+Therefore, the information offered on this web site is for historical and general information only and not to be construed as medical advice or treatment for anyone.
 The use of herbs and other natural remedies is a natural right.
-We assert that each individual human being owns his or her own body--and no government, person or corporate entity has the right to usurp that ownership.
-No mere statute or regulation can take away a human right!
+We assert that each individual human being owns his or her own body and no government has the right to usurp that ownership.
+No mere statute or regulation can take away a human right.

-Home Health Info Freedom Info Sources for Essiac Herbs Essiac Info Essiac FAQ Cancer Info About SHFN Contact Us Books AIDS & Essiac Cancer & Essiac Diabetes & Essiac Essiac & Detoxification AIDS Info Chemtrail Info
+Home Health Info Freedom Info Sources for Essiac Herbs Essiac Info Essiac FAQ Cancer Info About HFI Books AIDS & Essiac Cancer & Essiac Diabetes & Essiac Essiac & Detoxification AIDS Info Chemtrail Info Sheep Sorrel Roots